 This is a question that concerns many of our future patients because they think that affordable work means low quality work.

 Mexican Dentists tends to be inexpensive for many reasons:

-- The government subsidizes many dentists’ education, so this means dentists in Mexico don’t need to charge as much because they don’t graduate with huge student debts.
+- The government subsidizes many dentists’ education, so this means dentists in Mexico don’t need to charge as much because they don’t graduate with massive student debts.

-- Another reason is that there’s also no high-priced mandatory malpractice insurance in Mexico as there is in the U.S.
+- Another reason is that there’s also no expense mandatory malpractice insurance in Mexico as there is in the U.S.

 Why Mexican Dentists do Great Dental Work?

-Dental tourism in Mexico is a big trend nowadays.
+Dental tourism in Mexico is a hot trend nowadays.

-Dental clinics in Mexico use state of the art technology and many Mexico dentists are trained in top universities of the United States and are highly experienced in dentistry?
+Dental clinics in Mexico use state of the art technology and many Mexico dentists are trained in top universities of the United States and have years of experience.

 Are Mexico’s Dentists Experienced?

-We understand that one of the main concerns of people visiting Mexico for dental work is the experience of the dentists.
+We understand that one of the leading concerns of people visiting Mexico for dental work is the experience of the dentists.

-Before choosing a clinic to visit, we recommend you to make an in-depth research like reviews on Yelp, Google or Youtube.
+Before choosing a clinic to visit, we recommend you to do an in-depth research like reviews on Yelp, Google or Youtube.